3850 Grand View Blvd. - Los Angeles, CA 90066 - Phone:(310) 391-6741 - Fax:(310) 391-6744 - Email: MarVistaAMC@gmail.com

 CANINE HERPES INFECTION:

 Most of us are familiar with herpesviruses because we have heard of human herpes.
 Medications to suppress herpes outbreaks are advertised on television and educational programs are in place in schools and communities.
-In humans, there are two herpesviruses: herpes I which causes facial sores and is spread by kissing or sharing food utensils and herpes II which causes genital sores and is spread by sexual contact.
-Herpesviruses have the ability to “hide” in the body’s nerve ganglia, where they are safe from the immune system, periodically emerging and causing symptoms.
-Herpes infection is generally considered to be permanent with outbreaks of symptoms are generally associated with stress.
+People refer to periodically breaking out in herpes sores, either facial (Herpes I) or genital (Herpes II), indicating that symptoms are not constant but happen sporadically.
+Indeed, herpes is famous for its intermittent symptoms.
+Herpesviruses have the ability to “hide” in the body’s nerve ganglia, where they are safe from the immune system, periodically emerging and causing visible lesions.
+Herpes infection is generally considered to be permanent with outbreaks of symptoms associated with stress.